hobrien/Perl/README.md

 AddMapMan.pl -Takes the output of MapMan annotation and adds results to a list of gene_IDs

+AllSelaginella.pl -Runs a command on all KRAUS, MOEL, UNC and WILD datasets

 CombineCounts.pl, -Combine the output from DESeq for each species, providing counts and significance

-CompareColumns.pl -Compares the values in the specified columns and produces Venn diagram code
+CompareSets.pl -Compares the values in the first column of files and produces Venn diagram code

 ContigStats.pl -Prints basic info about the sequences in a file